amusarra/quarkus-graphql-quickstart/README.md

 At startup, the application also creates the MinIO bucket `book-cover` to store the files uploaded to MinIO.
 The method `BookFrontBackCoverLoader#onBookFrontCoverUpload` is an event listener that triggers on application startup to upload book front and back cover images to Minio.
 It uses the @Observes annotation to listen for the StartupEvent.

 After the upload files to MinIO is completed, the call `uploadEvent.fire(new UploadEvent(bucketName, uploadedFiles))` fire an UploadEvent to notify the listeners that the files have been uploaded.
 The `uploadEvent.fire` method is called with a new instance of the `UploadEvent` class, which contains the `bucketName` and the list of `uploadedFiles`.
 This is done to trigger any event listeners that are observing the UploadEvent.
-See the method `BookFrontBackCoverLoader.onUploadEvent(@Observes UploadEvent event)`.
+See the method `BookFrontBackCoverLoader#onUploadEvent(@Observes UploadEvent event)`.

 When you start application in development mode, should see the following output in the console.